Revised 15 June 2014

 superba, Rintz C- Much like a strong latifolia with darker leaves and the flowers are creamy-white and a bit larger.
 Malaysia-Indonesia

-DISCHIDIA VIDALII, with bullate laves and seed pods, from the Philippines
+DISCHIDIA VIDALLI, with bullate laves and seed pods, from the Philippines

 sp.
 A - Small white flowers, several in umbel; leaves pale green, medium sized on a scrambling vine.
 This is sold all over Malaysia, Indonesia and Thailand, as a hanging pot plant.
 Don't know the country of origin